nya3jp/tast/docs/test_dependencies.md

 additional meaning beyond the original intent, add a `biometrics_daemon` feature that precisely communicates the test's actual requirement.

-Features are composed from USE flags, which are statically defined when the system image is built. [local_test_runner] lists boolean expressions that are used to generate features; for example, an imaginary feature named `hd_audio` with the expression
+Features are composed from USE flags and board names, which are statically defined when the system image is built. [local_test_runner] lists boolean expressions that are used to generate features; for example, an imaginary feature named `hd_audio` with the expression

 ```go
 cras && (audio_chipset_a || audio_chipset_b) && !broken_headphone_jack